ngkon6/SunriseSiren3000/README.md

 ## Introduction
 The Sunrise Siren 3000 is the clock I have in front of my bed.
 Its job is to display time, temperature and humidity, but most importantly, wake me up whenever I have to wake up.
 I realize that you may not own a Sunrise Siren 3000 yourself, but I still like to make this project open-source :P
 This repository consists of two relevant parts of the clock:
 - the firmware of the clock, located in the `SunriseSirenFirmware` directory.
-It is flashed onto the ESP32 inside it by using the [Arduino IDE](https://www.arduino.cc/en/software);
+It is flashed onto the ESP32 inside it by using `esptool` (version 11 and newer only) or the [Arduino IDE](https://www.arduino.cc/en/software);
 - the control program, **Sunrise Siren Studio**, located in the `SunriseSirenStudio` directory.
 It is made with the [Gimp ToolKit](https://gtk.org/) (GTK) in C, making it only available to Linux (and WSL2) users.
 A `.deb` release is available for Debian/Ubuntu/Mint users.
 For other distributions, the program has to be compiled from source.

-## Why are there no prebuilt firmware binaries?
-The clock's firmware contains sensitive information, which is required to make configuration changes or to flash new firmware.
-This information is stored in a header file, and the program cannot be compiled without it, therefore obstructing me from providing a prebuilt esptool-ready binary.
-Furthermore, firmware flashing is mostly done by using `ArduinoOTA`, which is the easiest in the Arduino IDE.
+> [!CAUTION]
+> Sunrise Siren 3000 passwords are NOT encrypted or hashed anywhere. **DO NOT USE A PASSWORD THAT YOU ALREADY USE SOMEWHERE ELSE!**

 ## Firmware setup
+### Using esptool (version 11+ and USB cable only)
+TODO

+### Using the Arduino IDE (any version, USB cable or OTA)
 1. Navigate to the `SunriseSirenFirmware` directory.
-2. Copy `Authentication.h.example` to `Authentication.h` and change the values in that file to whatever you like.
-> [!IMPORTANT]
-> Sunrise Siren Studio supports up to 32 characters for the hostname, username and password.
-Keep that in mind while editing the file.

-> [!CAUTION]
-> Sunrise Siren 3000 passwords are NOT encrypted or hashed anywhere. **DO NOT USE A PASSWORD THAT YOU ALREADY USE SOMEWHERE ELSE!**
-3. Launch the Arduino IDE and load the `SunriseSirenFirmware.ino` sketch.
+2. Launch the Arduino IDE and load the `SunriseSirenFirmware.ino` sketch.
 > [!TIP]
 > You can add the firmware sketch to your Arduino IDE sketchbook with a symlink:
 > ```bash